 This is all very interesting, but what about the bubbles?
 This incredible phenomenon is caused by plants on the lake’s bed, which release methane gas.
 As the gas rises to the top of the lake, they freeze solid in the winter as they get close to the very cold surface.
 And as the weather gets colder, more bubbles are formed and stack beneath the others.

 Needless to say, the sight has made the lake a very popular place for photographers.
-(If you’re going soon, don’t forget to take some snaps for our campaign for real travel photos.)
+(If you’re going soon, don’t forget to take some snaps or arrange your travel insurance.)